Skip to contents

 geom_sf(data = x)

-Figure 3: Example of alignment of image
+Figure 3: Example image alignment

 Crop and mask

-Crop and mask the image:
+Crop the raster and mask it to the object shape:

 mask <- rasterpic_img(x, img, crop = TRUE, mask = TRUE)